 “Do not go where the path may lead; go instead where there is no path and leave a trail.” – Ralph Waldo Emerson

-In his recent past, he has executed strategic marketing plans for Best Friends Animal Society, Emory University, PBS, SAP, Jack in the Box, Starbucks, Dell, The Center for Disease Control, VivoGig, AuntBertha, KLRU-TV and KCPT-TV.
-His latest work also includes the Best Friends’ InvisibleDogs.org campaign and launching his second mobile app project, My Dog ID.
+In his recent past, he has executed strategic marketing plans for Best Friends Animal Society, Emory University, PBS, SAP, Jack in the Box, Wells Fargo, Tesco, Office Depot, Starbucks, Dell, The Center for Disease Control, VivoGig, AuntBertha, KLRU-TV and KCPT-TV.

-From 2000-2009 he worked at the American Cancer Society where he directed all web and interactive strategies and online properties for six states.
-While there his department managed the division’s eRevenue strategy, Social Networking/Media strategy, Online Community strategy, Film and PSA production, and all online properties for the High Plains Division.
+From 2000-2009 he worked at the American Cancer Society where he directed all web and interactive strategies and online properties for six states and consulted monthly with national headquarters on it’s US wide plans.
+While there his department managed the division’s eCommerce strategy, Social Networking/Media strategy, Online Community strategy, Film and PSA production, and all online properties for the division.

 He was also named one of the Top 20 Social Media People in the state of Texas by the Austin American-Statesman, and the American Marketing Association awarded him the Nonprofit Social Media Marketer of the Year in 2009.
-Additionally, he was named a SXSW Dewey Winburne Award nominee for 2010 and was nominated for an Austin Under 40 award in 2011 and 2012.
+Additionally, he was named a SXSW Dewey Winburne Award nominee for 2010.

-David has been quoted on NPR, KLRU, Mashable, The Huffington Post, KUTFM, KLBJFM, Austin-American Statesman, Alaskan Airlines Magazine, several nonprofit focused books and hundreds of blogs across the web.
+David has been quoted on NPR, KLRU, Mashable, The Huffington Post, KUTFM, KLBJFM, Austin-American Statesman, Alaskan Airlines Magazine, Travel and Leisure, Texas Monthly, KEYE, KVUE, FOX7 and in several nonprofit focused books and hundreds of blogs across the web.

-A frequent speaker, trainer and lecturer, David has spoken at SXSW for a record seven years in a row, and has also presented at the American Marketing Association National Conference, keynoted the Artez Fundraising Conference in Canada, The Texas Nonprofit Summit multiple times, spoken at NTEN multiple times, and spoke at conferences for The Texas Association of Museums, Texas Veterinary Medical Association and many, many more.
+A frequent speaker, trainer and lecturer, David has spoken at TEDx, SXSW several years in a row, and has also presented at the American Marketing Association National Conference, AFP, Convio Conference, Blackbaud Conference, keynoted the Artez Fundraising Conference in Canada, The Texas Nonprofit Summit multiple times, spoken at the NTEN conference multiple times, and spoke at conferences for The Texas Association of Museums, Texas Veterinary Medical Association and many, many more.